dbome/dataset/scripts/docs/testing/CONTRIBUTE.md

 ## Criteria to accept pull requests
 - Limit your pull request to a single country or a single feature.
-- We welcome code improvements / bug fixes.
+- We welcome code improvements/bug fixes.
 As an example, you can take [#465](https://github.com/owid/covid-19-data/pull/465).

 You can of course, and we appreciate it very much, create pull requests for other cases.